-The amount of leveling of the mandibular ridge was pre-planned with the Simplant software and performed with a bone-trimming bur (Figure 19).
+The amount of leveling of the mandibular ridge was preplanned with the SimPlant^{} software and performed with a bone-trimming bur (Fig. 19).
 At the time of surgery, the implants were placed within the sockets according to the projected new tooth positions.

-The mandibular tori were used to retain a lower denture, which had been lined with HydroCast (Kay See continued on page xx
+The mandibular tori were used to retain a lower denture, which had been lined with Hydro-Cast^{} (Kay-See Dental Manufacturing Co.) tissue conditioner.

-Dental) tissue conditioner.
 The soft liner was backed up with acrylic to form a firm, yet thin, flange for the denture, and the patient had excellent retention and required no adhesive for the mandibular denture.
-The lower implants were placed and permucosal healing abutments were placed (healing caps) to eliminate a secondary surgery for uncovery at a later date.
+The lower implants were placed and permucosal healing abutments were placed (healing caps) to eliminate a secondary surgery to uncover them at a later date.